project-repo/cagebreak-pkgbuild/README.md

 ## Cagebreak-bin

-This pkgbuild just extracts a precompiled binary and the man pages and therefore requires no build dependencies (runtime dependencies are still required).
+This pkgbuild simply extracts a precompiled binary and the man pages and therefore requires no build dependencies (runtime dependencies are still required).

 ## Signing Keys